harshitagg/milicraft/README.txt

 Home page lists all the different post available.
 Clicking on a title of the post will show the complete version of the post.
 The post page also shows user comments for that particular post.

+A post can be created by clicking new post button and edited using edit post button.

 The project has two models i.e. Post and Comment.
 Each post can have many comments.

 Added REST Crud API for 'Post' model, use following curl commands to test them: